Air transportation safety investigation A23W0096

 The occurrence

-On , the Cooking Lake Aviation Academy Diamond DA20-C1 aircraft was conducting a private flight from Edmonton/Cooking Lake Aerodrome, Alberta, with a flight instructor and a student on board.
+On 11 August 2023, a Cooking Lake Aviation Academy Inc. Diamond Aircraft Industries Inc. DA20-C1 aircraft (registration C-FRZG; serial number C0746) was conducting a flight from the Cooking Lake Aerodrome, Alberta.
+It was a training flight for a private pilot licence, with a flight instructor and student pilot on board.

 Investigation information